jakevc/jakevc/content/posts/2019-07-25-my-first-python-package.md

 )
 ```

 Accessing that data from within the python script is another story, and the best way I could find that would work across platforms is by making use of the `pkg_resources` package to locate the data files once the package is installed on the users machine.
-This simplest illustrative example of this isfrom this [stack overflow thread](https://stackoverflow.com/questions/779495/python-access-data-in-package-subdirectory) which shows how to do resource extraction with pkg_resources.
+This simplest illustrative example of this is from this [stack overflow thread](https://stackoverflow.com/questions/779495/python-access-data-in-package-subdirectory) which shows how to do resource extraction with pkg_resources.

 ```python
 import pkg_resources